 You may need some, all or none of the above depending upon your condition, any previous surgery you have had, and the location of the disease in your gut.

 - Fish oil capsules/omega 3 fatty acids

-For more general information about Diet and Nutrition, please click here.
+For more general information about Diet and Nutrition for Crohn's and colitis, please click here.